 Alcohol intolerance occurs when your body doesn't have the proper enzymes to break down (metabolize) the toxins in alcohol.
-This is caused by inherited (genetic) traits.
+This is caused by inherited (genetic) traits usually found in Asians.

-Intolerance reactions can also be caused by a number of other ingredients commonly found in alcoholic beverages, especially in beer or wine.
+Other ingredients commonly found in alcoholic beverages, especially in beer or wine, can cause intolerance reactions.
 These include:

 - Sulfites or other preservatives